DeanGaffney/iris-selenium/README.md

 ![Iris UI Schema](./images/iris-selenium-schema.PNG)

 ## Agent Dashboard
-The following image shows the dashboard for the agent inside Iris where it is keeping track of guitar prices
+The following image shows the dashboard for the agent inside Iris where it is keeping track of guitar prices.
 ![Iris Dashboard](./images/iris-selenium-dashboard.PNG)

 ## Video Demonstration